Multiple injured in overnight shootings in New Haven

 The second shooting occurred at around 4:53 a.m.
 Officers responded to Yale-New Haven Hospital after receiving a report of another shooting victim.

 Police said that before they were contacted, Yale-New Haven Hospital Protective Services had been alerted of a man sitting inside a silver Honda Accord near the ambulance bay area.
 The man was found suffering from a gunshot wound and was taken to the hospital for treatment.
-His current condition is listed as serious but stable.
+His current condition is listed as serious.

 Police said anyone with information to contact detectives at 203-946-6304 or through the department’s anonymous tip-line at 866-888-TIPS (8477)